Google Meet vs Zoom In 2023: Which One Should You Use?

 Meeting Capacity and Time Limit

-Let’s compare Google Meetings vs Zoom meetings, at least when it comes to participant capacity and meeting time limits.
+Let’s compare Google Meetings vs Zoom meetings, at least regarding participant capacity and meeting time limits.
 The table below displays the maximum limits for each service’s paid plans:

 Google Meet Zoom